 The digital mother-ship for your home recording studio.
 It’s important to have a decent computer to plug everything into.
 It has to be fast, for reasons like, if you have multi tracks going with effects on them, all that makes your computer think and it needs to process fast and efficiently.

-For full details you can read about our best laptop for music production here.
+For full details, you can read about our best laptop for music production here.
 I go into MACS Vs. PC when it comes to a home studio.
 Also go into details about RAM and HARD-DRIVE space, and every other little detail.

-Can you use an old or cheap computer for recording.
+Can you use an old or cheap computer for recording?
 Sure, I have done it before.
 And these work great for small projects, like a 2-piece band.
 Keep in mind, you are able to go back and record as many tracks as you like, but recording at once might be limited to 2-4 instruments

-I recommend you read our guide on laptop for music production.
+I recommend you read our guide on a laptop for music production.
 Moving on with the cheap home recording studio equipment list, continue reading.

 DIGITAL WORKSTATION (DAW)